PublicI/covid-immigrant-foodworkers/README.md

 # covid-immigrant-foodworkers

 This repo contains code for the analysis in [Trump attacks them.
 COVID-19 threatens them.
-But immigrants keep the U.S. fed], a Center for Public Integrity story about the disproportionate impact of COVID-19 on immigrant foodworkers who produce the vast majority of the U.S. food supply.
+But immigrants keep the U.S. fed](https://publicintegrity.org/inequality-poverty-opportunity/immigration/immigration-employment/trump-covid-19-immigrants-food-supply-farmworkers/), a Center for Public Integrity story about the disproportionate impact of COVID-19 on immigrant foodworkers who produce the vast majority of the U.S. food supply.

 It was published on September 28, 2020 in partnership with Mother Jones.